What are the risks of kidney donation?

-- In Israel and in the United States and in other countries there is a law that an organ donor who himself needs a transplant does to the top of the national list of recipients, which serves as a type of “insurance policy” in case he loses his own organ.
-(The law in Israel also include first-degree relatives of the donor.
+- In Israel, the United States and in other countries there is a law that an organ donor who himself needs a transplant goes to the top of the national list of recipients, which serves as a type of “insurance policy” in case he loses his own organ.
+(The law in Israel also includes first-degree relatives of the donor.)

 - In January of 2009, The New England Journal of Medicine printed an article detailing a comprehensive research study that examined thousands of kidney donors from the last few decades and found indisputable evidence that the health of kidney donors was not harmed in the slightest!
 Research has proven that kidney donation does not change the donor’s life expectancy nor does it increase the risk of developing kidney disease or other health problems.
 A person can live a normal, active life with one kidney.
 Research has indicated that one kidney is sufficient to maintain a healthy body.
 After recovery from the operation, a donor can work, drive, exercise and take part in sports, and continue with his usual activities, including military service.
 Read the full article.